Fiserv/banking-hub/docs/implementation-notes/Payments/CreditAdd-ImplNotes.md

-# Implementation Notes for Credit Add
+# Implementation Notes for Add Credit
 This section provides the provider-specific Request and Response schema along with the implementation notes for the applicable fields.
 <!--
 type: tab
-titles: Premier,
+titles: Premier, Signature, Cleartouch,
 -->